aksiazek/cgeo/lab4/README.md

         3) use gogui/gogui_visualization/index.html to paste json file and see triangulation animation

         4) create own y-monotone polygons using canvas.html:
            Caution!
 Please draw clockwise.
+The last line is automatically added when processing, no need to perfectly hit the first point :)
            Additionally, the point buffer is not automatically reset when the page is reloaded, do this manually.